NikolasKotsikos/tabletopready/README.md

 - The ##7ab648 shade of green has been used as the accent colour for title text throughout the website, as well as the color of more prominent callouts and buttons.

-- I decided on this high contrast colour scheme as the colours work well with the subject matter of the website.
+- I decided on this neutral colour scheme as the colours allow the images in the site to stand out more, with images being central to app's function and presentation.

 <img src="static/assets/images/readme/palette.png">